-It is likely that such a scenario would not lead to a critical contingency, as actions by large consumers and/or MDL's Commercial Operator would be likely to prevent the decline in pressure needed for a critical contingency to be declared.
+It is possible that such a scenario would not lead to a critical contingency, as actions by large consumers and Firstgas would be likely to prevent the decline in pressure needed for a critical contingency to be declared.

 However, there is still a chance that a scenario like this would result in a critical contingency, so it is useful to consider how it would be classified.